 Do You Need Money to Accomplish Your Dreams

-Do you really need exorbitant amounts of money to accomplish your dreams?
+Do you need exorbitant amounts of money to accomplish your dreams?

 Contemplate this question from a different perspective.
 Imagine you have all of the money you could ever need in life.
 You no longer need to work to attain greater wealth.
 What would you do with your time and energy?

 Now ask yourself, “Can I achieve those dreams without accumulating an enormous sum of money?”
-While some things definitely cost money many of the things we care about are free or nearly free.
-In fact, some of the best pleasures in life are the simplest ones.
+While some things cost money, many of the things we care about are free or nearly free.
+Some of the best pleasures in life are the simplest ones.

 Purge Your Possessions

-Because when you need less you buy less.
-Consumption eats away at the money you earn and as you spend more you feel compelled to earn more too.
+Because when you need less, you buy less.
+Consumption eats away at the money you earn, and as you spend more, you feel compelled to make more too.

-Rather than thinking about all of the things you need start thinking about the things that are important to you.
-The simplification process should help you weed out what isn’t important so you can make more space for what is.
+Stop thinking about stuff, and start thinking about what is important to you.
+The simplification process should help you weed out what isn’t essential.
+Then you can make more space for what is.

-As you trim the excess from your life you can begin to focus on a simple life that provides more than enough of everything you need.
+As you trim the excess from your life, you can focus on a simple life that provides more than enough of everything you need.

 Downsizing is Hard

-If you enjoy buying and consuming it will be difficult to stop.
+If you enjoy buying and consuming, it won’t be easy to stop.
 You can’t wake up one day and turn off the desire to spend.
 You might have trouble keeping your online shopping carts empty.
-It may be difficult to walk into a store without buying anything.
+It may be challenging to walk into a store without buying anything.

 It’s incredibly hard to step away from what you know.
 Others will question your actions, which will make you question them too.

 This journey is not an easy one.
 It won’t feel like a leisurely stroll on level ground.
-Some actions are harder than others.
-You will encounter bumps in the road, small hills and even large, ice covered mountains along your way.
+Some actions are more challenging than others.
+You will encounter bumps in the road, small hills, and even massive, ice-covered mountains along your way.

 Take each step slowly and carefully.
 There is no need to rush the process.
 The key is to take action towards your goals.
 Not to rush forward and complete them as quickly as possible.